 (b) To appeal, the appealing party must file a notice of appeal in the court issuing the judgment.
 Unless waived upon filing an affidavit of impecuniosity, the appropriate fee must accompany the notice of appeal.

 (c) Upon the receipt of the notice of appeal, the clerk of the district court shall schedule the new trial and notify the parties.
-All proceedings on appeal will be held in accordance with these rules, except that the parties will not file an affidavit or counter affidavit.
+All proceedings on appeal will be held in accordance with these rules, except that the parties will not file an affidavit or counter affidavit and the district court may order parties to exchange information prior to trial.

 (d) The district court shall issue all orders governing the new trial.
 The new trial of a justice court adjudication shall be heard in the district court nearest to and in the same county as the justice court from which the appeal is taken.
 The new trial of an adjudication by the small claims department of the district court shall be held at the same district court.